getgrav/grav-learn/pages/03.themes/04.twig-filters-functions/docs.md

 ##### Media Directory

 Returns a media object for an arbitrary directory.
+Once obtained you can manipulate images in a similar fashion to pages.

-`media_directory('theme://images')`
+`media_directory('theme://images')['some-image.jpg'].cropResize(200,200).html`

 ##### Nonce Field